roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 ## Adding Responsive CSS ##

-As you may have noticed we used the `pull-right` [utility class](http://docs.pagelines.com/tutorials/html-css-utilities), which floats your element to the right.
+As you may have noticed we used the `pull-right` [utility class](http://docs.pagelines.com/tutorials/html-css-utilities), this floats your element to the right.
 However, when viewing on a mobile device, you will probably want the `.social-bar` element to be centered.
 Adding the following code, will center your social bar on all devices that have a max screen resolution of `767px`.

 ~~~ .css
 @media (max-width: 767px) {